 This means there are two teachers in each Year 7 and Year 8 class in all core subjects, promoting better teaching and learning.

 Through a structured program, Learning Mentors provide valuable information about the progress of each individual student to the classroom teachers, pastoral care staff and through them, also to parents.
 The Learning Mentors also work closely with the school’s Special Education specialists to ensure the needs of individual students are being met across learning areas.

 Caulfield Grammar School was the first school to introduce this innovative practice at Secondary level.

 Cultural immersion and outdoor education are core to a Caulfield Grammar education.

 Students ‘learn by doing’ through authentic real-world learning experiences, connection and collaboration – immersing in diverse cultures to develop skills to navigate our rapidly changing world, whether internationally or domestically.

 Our Internationalism program is currently unavailable due to the COVID-19 pandemic.

-A new Year 9 Expedition Program based in the Northern Territory continues our commitment to cultural immersion learning experiences for students.
+A new Year 9 Kakadu Remote Program based in the Northern Territory continues our commitment to cultural immersion learning experiences for students.